AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 A score of 0.80 is considered to be a good balance between getting fully converged results and not going to very large supercell sizes; however, you may want to increase it if very accurate results are needed or lower it if the unitcell of a material is already very large.
 Here a significantly lower minimum of 0.05 is used so that none of the supercells get above 64 atoms and the workflows can be easily run on a laptop or desktop computer.

-FK: this section is not clear to me ->

-In this case we set the initial supercell to be a 2x2x2 supercell of the conventional cell in order to reduce the over (FK: overall?) number of calculations needed to calculate the converged phonon model.
-Instead of explicitly calculating the smaller supercells the force constants from the larger one are mapped onto them and used to check for the convergence.
-(FK: force constants mapping probably goes beyond the tutorial?
-At least it's not really necessary at this point imo)
+Because this supercell matrix used for this phonon model is `[-2, 2, 2, 2, -2, 2, 2, 2, -2]`, the forceconstants for $\mathbf{d}_{\rm small}$ do not have to be calculated explicitly, but are obtained from remapping the force constants of the larger supercell onto the smaller one.
 In most cases if a 200 atom supercell is used in this scheme then a converged phonon model can be calculated from a single phonopy calculation.

 ## Running the Calculations